chaoss/grimoirelab-tutorial/sirmordred/container.md

 This will make the container launch all services, but not running `sirmordred`: you can now use the container the way you may want, getting a shell with `docker exec`.

 **Warning** When SirMordred is done, the container stays forever (well, in fact for a long number of days), so that Kibana is still available to produce the dashboard for your browser.
-When you want to kill the container, it is not enough to just type `<CTRL> C`, sice that will only kill the shell, but the services on the background will stay.
+When you want to kill the container, it is not enough to just type `<CTRL> C`, since that will only kill the shell, but the services on the background will stay.
 You will need to use `docker kill` to kill the container.

 ### Running grimoirelab/installed